christian-schlichtherle/archive-diff/README.md

 The following code patches a JAR file from a delta JAR file to another JAR file.
 It uses the `JUZ` facade to access the JAR files using `java.util.jar`.
-It also uses the `Delta` facade for the actual patching.
+It also uses the `Delta` facade for the actual patching:

 ```java
 import java.io.File;